os-chip-design/chip-design-intro/README.md

 Each group presents their finalized project and discusses the results.

-## Project
+## Project: DTU-SoC-2025

-The project aims to provides you with an opportunity to apply the concepts, tools, and techniques learned throughout the course to design, implement, verify, and prepare a medium/small digital design for tapeout using open-source tools.
+The course project is focused on designing and implementing a **System-on-Chip (SoC)** using open-source tools.
+The goal is to collaboratively develop a working SoC that includes a **CPU, memory, peripherals, and essential interfaces**.

 ### Group forming

 The project should be carried out in **groups of 3 people** (groups of 2 are also possible but less preferred).
 You are free to select your group members. **Groups should be registered as soon as formed in the DTU-Learn group forming facility.** If you experience difficulties forming a group, please contact the teacher.

 When forming a new group, please make sure that you align expectations between the members.
 To achieve this, we recommend having a discussion about each member’s availability, work habits, and goals for the course to ensure a smooth and collaborative experience.

-### Ideas
+### Project scope
-You can choose your own project idea based on your interests.
-Some suggestions include:

-- Designing an SRAM module for Tiny Tapeout
-- Contributing a component for the Edu4Chip tapeout, such as a small accelerator or subsystem
-- Creating a custom-designed C-gate standard cell
-- Developing an efficient register file or other fundamental digital block
+Each student group will contribute to a part of the SoC.
+You can choose from the following components:

+- **CPU** (Wildcat RISC-V core)
+- **Cache system** (optional)
+- **Memory controller** (handling SPI-based flash, RAM access, memory-mapped peripherals)
-- VGA-based videogame
+- **Peripherals:**
-- More suggestion will come later

-### System on Chip Tapeout

- * CPU
- * VGA as character display
+  - VGA character display
- * Keyboard
+  - Keyboard interface
- * Serial port
+  - Serial port (UART)
- * GPIO
+  - GPIO and timer
- * Cache
- * Memory controller
- * SPI with switch to *fast* mode
- * Accelerator
- * Special IOs (PWM and others)
+  - Special IOs (PWM and others)

-### Project Scope
-The project involves the following tasks:

--Design selection and implementation
+- **SPI interface** (with optional quad-mode support)
-  - Choose a design
+- **Continuous integration** (managing continuous verification after design changes)
-  - Define objectives and specifications
-  - Implement the design using Verilog or Chisel

-- Verification and testing
-  - Create a testbench to verify the functionality of the design pre-synthesis
-  - Perform post-synthesis and post-layout simulations to ensure correctness
-  - Test using an FPGA
+- **Verification** (creating testbenches, simulations, and FPGA testing)

-- Physical design
-  -Use the OpenLane toolchain to run the design through the synthesis, placement, routing, and verification processes.
+- **Physical design tools** (OpenLane2 workflow, synthesis, placement, routing, signoff)

-Tapeout preparation
-  - Prepare the design for submission to eFabless or Tiny Tapeout, ensuring it meets the requirements.
+See Lecture 4 for more details.

+### Weekly Coordination

+To ensure smooth progress, we will coordinate weekly during the lab sessions.
+These sessions will be used to:

+- Discuss progress and challenges faced by each group
+- Provide feedback and guidance on design, implementation, and verification
+- Address any issues related to tools and integration
+- Keep track of milestones and ensure alignment with the tapeout schedule
+- Work on the project

 ### Deliverables

 You are expected to hand-in the following deliverables:
 - **Report:** A report describing your desing and your work.
 The report should be formatted as IEEE paper and not be longer than 6 pages
-In the following, you can find the expected content of the report:
+In the following, you can find the expected content of the report (not all entries may apply to your project):
   - *Title*
   - *Group number*
   - *Names and student IDs of the group members*
   - *Contributions:* Clearly state what each team member contributed to the project.
 This section is crucial for evaluating individual contributions and ensuring fair grading.
   - *Introduction*: Introduce your chosen design, outlining its purpose, objectives, and specifications.
-Explain the type of system you aimed to design (and its potential applications).
   - *Design*: Summarize the key aspects of your design, including its functionality and features.
 Provide a detailed block diagram to illustrate the overall architecture.
-If needed, explain how the design fits into a larger system.
+Explain how the design fits into the larger system.
   - *Implementation*:
     - Describe how you implemented your design using Verilog, Chisel, or both.
     - Highlight specific steps in the chip design process and explain how open-source tools were used.